 - individual therapy sessions or

-- helping children succeed in the mainstream (providing services that enable students to participate in the regular class work and courses that you took in school).
+- itinerant services (providing services that enable students to participate in the regular class work).